LaskaKit/Temp-HumSensor-SHTxx/README.md

 # Modul for temperature and humidity sensor SHT40
-If you are looking for a versatile temperature and humidity module for hihg quality sensor, you shall check this module which we develop for Sensirion sensor.
+If you are looking for a versatile temperature and humidity module for high quality sensor, you shall check this module which we develop with Sensirion sensor.
-On the one-side PCB is a footprint for SHT40 in DFN4 package, pull-up resisitors for I2C bus and decoupling capacitor.
+On the one-side PCB is a footprint for SHT40 in DFN4 package, pull-up resisitors for I2C bus and decoupling capacitor.</br>

+The module is available on https://www.laskarduino.cz/laskakit-sht40-senzor-teploty-a-vlhkosti-vzduchu/

 ![PCB](https://github.com/LaskaKit/Temp-HumSensor-SHTxx/blob/main/images/sht40.JPG)